-In 2013, using an extraction tool created for their study, McDonnell et al.~\cite{mcdonnell_ray_kim_2013} extracted the change information of the Android API.
-McDonnell et al. find that the Android API is rapidly evolving and provides an average of 115 API updates per month.
+In 2013, McDonnell et al.~\cite{mcdonnell_ray_kim_2013} extracted the change information of the Android API.
+They found that the Android API is rapidly evolving and provides an average of 115 API updates per month.
 API updates are said to occur to fix bugs, enhance performance, and to respect new standards~\cite{mcdonnell_ray_kim_2013}.
 They suggest that although there are currently many tools to automate the API updating process, these tools are insufficient for current needs and that new studies and tools are necessary to encourage proper API updates~\cite{mcdonnell_ray_kim_2013}.
 The work by McDonnel et al. is a strong motivation for the ideas presented in this paper.
-Due to the rapid nature of changes in the Android API, it is necessary to have tools such as the one presented in this paper to aid developers in adapting API changes.
+Due to the rapid nature of changes in the Android API, it is necessary to have approaches such as the one presented in this paper to aid developers in adapting API changes.

-Li et al.~\cite{Li_Gao_2018} built a research tool to investigate deprecated Android APIs.
-They find that 37.87\% of apps make use of deprecated APIs~\cite{Li_Gao_2018}.
+Li et al.~\cite{Li_Gao_2018,li_gao_bissyand_ma_xia_klein_2020} built a tool to investigate deprecated Android APIs.
+Li et al. find that 37.87\% of apps make use of deprecated APIs~\cite{Li_Gao_2018}.
 This knowledge further strengthens the need for tools to help developers migrate away from these methods.
 They also found that although the Android framework developers consistently document replacements for deprecated APIs, this documentation is not always up to date~\cite{Li_Gao_2018}.
-This presents a perfect opportunity for tools such as the one presented in this paper to use the most up-to-date examples to help users migrate away from deprecated API rather than rely on potentially out of date documentation.
+This presents a perfect opportunity for our approach to use the most up-to-date to help users migrate away from deprecated API rather than rely on potentially outdated documentation.

 \textbf{API migration techniques}